opencast/opencast/docs/guides/admin/docs/modules/liveschedule.md

 # The streaming base url e.g. rtmp://streaming.server/live/
 #live.streamingUrl=rtmp://streaming.server/live

-# If a comma-separated list is informed, several resolutions will be generated for each flavor
+# If a comma-separated list is provided, several resolutions will be generated for each flavor
 live.resolution=1920x540,960x270

 # Possible variable substitutions: